faisal2754/Web-Data-Labelling/meetings.md

 **Everyone agrees**

-Faisal Saleem.
+Faisal Saleem
--I'm not familiar with workflows but I think that is a method of continuous integration, but not sure so I think we should research.
+- I'm not familiar with workflows but I think that is a method of continuous integration, but not sure so I think we should research.

-Langiwe Mwale.
+Langiwe Mwale
--There's a lot of things we need to keep track of so I think we should open up a Trello Board.
+- There's a lot of things we need to keep track of so I think we should open up a Trello Board.

-Aharon Cohen.
+Aharon Cohen
--Did we discuss in the last meeting what exactly we were going to use so we could get started
+- Did we discuss in the last meeting what exactly we were going to use so we could get started.

-Ioanni Balassis.
+Ioanni Balassis
--No we just said that we were gonna decide on those based off what the client said he wanted to implement first
+- No we just said that we were gonna decide on those based off what the client said he wanted to implement first.

-Ghulame Mutjaba.
+Ghulame Mutjaba
--I added a trello bot to discord (previously discussed that we would use Trello over Taiga since Taiga is not free
+- I added a trello bot to discord (previously discussed that we would use Trello over Taiga since Taiga is not free.

-Sipho Sikakane.
+Sipho Sikakane
--I did look at Travis CI and it seems like it's also a good
+- I did look at Travis CI and it seems like it's also a good way to manage continuous integration

+Ioanni Balassis
+-We also wanted to discuss what is a good time to have all future meetings.

+**We discussed a future time to be around 16:30 on Tuesdays and left future meetings to tomorrows meetings**